hectorip/Event-Reminders/README.md

 -----

-This will be the application to make event riminders and roles for organizing meetups.
+This will be the application to make event reminders and roles for organizing meetups.

+Developed to show show to integrate Phoenix(Elixir) and Polymer